radiac/django-tagulous/README.txt

 the instance has been saved.

-Because SingleTagField is a ForeignKey, it may return None rather than a TagModel instance - so if you want to get the model from an instance, you should not rely on the .model property without checking it is not None first.
+Because SingleTagField is a ForeignKey, it may return None rather than a TagModel instance - so if you want to get the tag model from an instance, you should not rely on the .tag_model property without checking it is not None first.
+The general rules is that you should always get the tag model from the unbound class field.

 When you set a TagField, the changes will be saved in the database immediately as they would be normally for a ManyToManyField.